CurveDocs/curve-docs/docs/curve_dao/fee-collection-distribution/curve-burner/FeeCollector.md

     !!!guard "Guarded Method"
         This function is only callable by the `owner` or `emergency_owner` of the contract.

-    Function to recover ERC20 tokens or ETH from the contract by transfering them to `_receiver`.
+    Function to recover ERC20 tokens or ETH from the contract by transferring them to `_receiver`.

     | Input   | Type      | Description                    |
     | ------- | --------- | ------------------------------ |